Enet4/generator-dicoogle-webplugin/README.md

     mkdir dicoogle-my-webplugin
     yo dicoogle-webplugin

 Then simply follow the instructions.
+The generated project will contain a README file with building and deployment instructions.

 ## License